cameron28202/gradual-self-training/imprecise_learning/README.md

 1. **Data Preparation**:
    - MNIST dataset is loaded and preprocessed.
    - Binary labels are created (0 for even, 1 for odd digits).
+   - A gradual domain shift is implemented by shifting each domain by max_rotation / n_domains degrees.
+   - Source domain is not rotated
-   - Data is split into multiple domains.
+   - Target domain is fully rotated

 2. **Imprecise Data Representation**:
    - Pixel values are represented as ranges rather than precise values.
    - Imprecision is added using a percentage-based approach.

 3. **Alternating Optimization**:
-   - The algorithm alternates between updating model parameters and selecting optimal precise instances from imprecise ranges.
+   - The algorithm alternates between updating the model parameters, then selecting optimal precise instances from imprecise ranges.

 4. **Logistic Regression Model**:
    - A simple logistic regression model is used as the base classifier.